linode/linode-cli/docs/general/guides/04-output.rst

     linode-cli linodes list --all

-Using :code:`--all` will cause the CLI to display all returned columns of output.
+Using ``--all`` will cause the CLI to display all returned columns of output.
 Note that this will probably be hard to read on normal-sized screens for most actions.